Fluorescence: Arachnids

-In some spiders, ultraviolet cues are important for predator-prey interactions, intraspecific communication, and camouflage-matching with fluorescent flowers.
+In some spiders, ultraviolet cues are important for predator–prey interactions, intraspecific communication, and camouflage-matching with fluorescent flowers.
 Differing ecological contexts could favor inhibition or enhancement of fluorescence expression, depending upon whether fluorescence helps spiders be cryptic or makes them more conspicuous to predators.
 Therefore, natural selection could be acting on expression of fluorescence across spider species.

-Scorpions are also fluorescent, in their case due to the presence of beta carboline in their cuticles.
+Scorpions are also fluorescent, in their case due to the presence of beta-carboline in their cuticles.

 Platypus

 In 2020 fluorescence was reported for several platypus specimens.

+Flying Squirrels

+In 2019 it was observed, by chance, that a flying squirrel fluoresced pink under UV light.
+Subsequent research by biologists at Northland College in Northern Wisconsin found that this is true for all three species of North American flying squirrels.
+Non-flying squirrels do not fluoresce under UV light.

+This fluorescence may be an accident of evolution and serve no biological purpose.

 Plants

-Many plants are fluorescent due to the presence of chlorophyll, which is probably the most widely-distributed fluorescent molecule, producing red emission under a range of excitation wavelengths.
+Many plants are fluorescent due to the presence of chlorophyll, which is probably the most widely distributed fluorescent molecule, producing red emission under a range of excitation wavelengths.
 This attribute of chlorophyll is commonly used by ecologists to measure photosynthetic efficiency.

 The Mirabilis jalapa flower contains violet, fluorescent betacyanins and yellow, fluorescent betaxanthins.
 Under white light, parts of the flower containing only betaxanthins appear yellow, but in areas where both betaxanthins and betacyanins are present, the visible fluorescence of the flower is faded due to internal light-filtering mechanisms.
 Fluorescence was previously suggested to play a role in pollinator attraction, however, it was later found that the visual signal by fluorescence is negligible compared to the visual signal of light reflected by the flower.